- Tablet mode is automatically activated when the keyboard is disconnected on 2-in-1 devices.

 - Swipe down from the top: closes the current application.

-This makes navigating Windows without a mouse or keyboard much more comfortable and agile.
-You don't need to learn new gestures if you're already used to using a trackpad., because most have been maintained or improved.
+This makes navigating Windows without a mouse or keyboard much more comfortable and efficient.
+You don't need to learn new gestures if you're already used to using a trackpad , because most have been retained or improved.

 Tablet mode compatibility

-Not all devices allow you to activate tablet mode., at least not automatically.
-For the system to activate it, your device must be compatible, i.e., a convertible laptop or a tablet with a touchscreen.
+Not all devices allow you to activate tablet mode , at least not automatically.
+For the system to activate it, your device must be compatible; that is, a convertible laptop or a tablet with a touchscreen.

-If you have a desktop PC, a laptop without a touchscreen, or a computer that doesn't report physical changes to the system, you won't see tablet mode working..
-You also won't be able to force it on from system options.
+If you have a desktop PC, a laptop without a touchscreen, or a device that doesn't report physical changes to the system, you won't see tablet mode in operation .
+You also won't be able to force it on through the system settings.

 Windows 11 only adapts if it detects that the keyboard has been detached or rotated (on convertibles), or if it recognizes that it's in a full touch environment.
 This is verified through drivers and sensors that inform the system of the change in physical state.